chasearomano/delivery/README.md

-# Continuous delivery of Flask Application on Google Cloud PLatform
+# Continuous delivery of Flask Application on Google Cloud Platform